-Initial extraction line with scalable capacity to process up to 75,000 kg/year of dried flower is currently being built with EU-GMP standards, in an EU-GMP compliant extraction facility in an industrial park, with capacity to scale up its extraction, processing and manufacturing capabilities up to six extraction lines.
+Initial extraction line with scalable capacity to process up to 70,000 kg/year of dried flower is currently being built with EU-GMP standards, with the objective of becoming an EU-GMP compliant extraction operation.
+The extraction facility is in an industrial park, with capacity to scale up its extraction, processing and manufacturing capabilities up to six extraction lines.

-The Company continues working in the implementation of ISO 9001 and we expect to be certified in Q2, 2020.
+The Company continues working in the implementation of ISO 9001 and we expect to be certified in Q3, 2020.

 Formulation, branding and packaging for Blueberries CBD cosmetic products has been finalized and the pilot lot of products have been manufactured at a laboratory.
 In early October 2019, Blueberries CBD cosmetics were introduced to participants at a sector conference in Bogota.
-The commercial launch of Blueberries CBD cosmetics products in Colombia and potentially other countries in Latin America is expected to occur in early 2020.
+The commercial launch of Blueberries CBD cosmetics products in Colombia and potentially other countries in Latin America is expected to occur in 2H, 2020.
 The five approved CBD cosmetics products include face cream, lip balm, body cream, beauty balm, and cannabis oil shampoo.

 On February 13, 2019, Blueberries entered into a letter of intent for a joint venture with Harmony and Life SAS, operating as "El Manantial" medical centers.
 The joint venture will further the development and commercialization of Blueberries' medicinal cannabis products through El Manantial's rapidly growing patient base and collaboration with El Manantial's team of physicians, pharmacists and technicians with deep expertise in a variety of medical areas.
 It will also provide a direct distribution channel to an established and rapidly growing patient base by selling exclusively Blueberries' cannabis-derived products.
-The Company has also set out to build two BPE (Good Elaboration Practices) certified pharmacies in support of the initiative which will provide additional sales channels for Blueberries' products.
-Blueberries and El Manantial will also develop a treatment-focused medical education program designed to assist physicians in prescribing cannabis-based treatment plans to patients.
+In early 2020, Blueberries and El Manantial developed a treatment-focused medical education program designed to assist physicians in prescribing cannabis-based treatment plans to patients.